-The Government invest 29% of the domestic expenditure into education.
+The Government invests 29 percent of the domestic expenditure in education.
 The educational sector has continued to call for increased allocation.
-There is need to ensure all resources are utilized for the intended purposes by developing a clear Government and Accountability Framework. significant progress has been achieved in setting up the institutional framework (rules, regulations, and organizations) for better governance and accountability.
-Enormous work remains outstanding so as to; strengthen the capacity of central, local and school authorities for using reliable and timely evidence for decision making; enhance managerial and technical skills by thoughtful investments in expertise and skill building; achieve a close involvement and collaboration with the private sector; and achieve greater engagement and empowerment of citizens.
+There is need to ensure all resources are utilised for the intended purposes by developing a clear Government and Accountability Framework.
+Significant progress has been achieved in setting up the institutional framework (rules, regulation and organizations) for better governance and accountability.
+Enormous work remains outstanding so as to; strengthen the capacity of central, local and school authorities for using reliable and timely evidence for decision making; enhance managerial and technical skills by thoughtful investments in expertise and skill building, achieve a close involvement and collaboration with the private sector and achieve greater engagement and empowerment of citizens.

 Good governance, sound management, accountability and transparency are essential for effective curriculum reforms and implementation.
 This is particularly so in financial systems.
 All revenues, budgets and disbursements need to be published in a form that all citizens and other stakeholders understand.
-A follow up approach can demonstrate all the leakage points in a program, from the budget decision to the point of delivery in learning institutions.
-There is need to prudently put mechanisms to monitor and supervise school infrastructure programme and curriculum delivery methods.
-Data is crucial for making informed decisions on implementation, assessment and management of curriculum, therefore clear systems should be put in place to supervise this task.
+A follow up approach can demonstrate all the linkage points in programmes, from the budget decision to the point of delivery in learning institutions.
+There is need to prudently put mechanisms to monitor and supervise school infrastructure programmes and curriculum delivery methods.
+Data is crucial for making informed decisions on implementation, assessment and management of curriculum.
+Therefore, clear systems should be put in place to supervise this task.